GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

 2. Clone your new fork to your local machine
    - `git clone https://github.com/myname/gHacks.git`
    - `cd gHacks`
 3. Create a new branch for your work.
-It is a best practice to never work directly on the master branch
+It is a best practice to never work directly on the main branch
    - `git checkout -b my-branch`
 4. Add a new folder to the top-level `hacks` root folder.
 Name your hack something distinctive using snake-case.
 Eg:
    - `mkdir hacks/century-of-iot`